bagrinsergiu/BitBlox-Api/docs/_build/html/_sources/getting_started.txt

 API Credentials
 ===============

 Access to the API is available to everyone with a BitBlox account.
-Once you have logged in, visit the `remote editor management page <http://www.bitblox.me/plus/editors>`_ to see your API key and Secret.
+Once you have logged in, visit the `remote editor management page <http://www.bitblox.me/plus/editors>`_ to see your API Key and Secret.
 It is important that you treat this key as if it were a secret password.
-With an API key and Secret, anyone can access endpoints from your account.
+With an API Key and Secret, anyone can access endpoints from your account.

 Authentication